9 Things Not to Do While Visiting Pigeon Forge, From a Local

 You should be aware, the biscuit portion of this meal will blow your socks off.
 They won the People’s Choice Award at the 2015 International Biscuit Festival.

-The lunch and dinner menus vary seasonally but usually feature a variety of fried chicken, meatloaf, ham, turkey and steak.
+The lunch and dinner menus vary seasonally but usually features fried chicken, meatloaf, ham, turkey and steak.

 There’s also a variety of sides including mashed potatoes, fried okra and mac and cheese.